Why is the Trinity So Important to Christians?

 Someone tossed out the “water” example.
 You know, the Trinity is like water.
 Just as water can be in the form of a solid, a liquid, and a gas, God is in three forms: Father, Son, and Holy Spirit.

 However, this example eventually breaks down.
-It’s not a perfect word picture and it doesn’t really explain the Trinity.
+It’s not a perfect word picture and it doesn’t explain the Trinity.

 Then, another student threw out the “egg” example.